 1. RFRA creates a level playing field for Americans of all faiths: RFRA puts "minority" faiths on an equal footing with "majority" faiths.
-Essentially, RFRA makes religious freedom the default position in any conflict between religious conscience and federal regulation.
+16 Essentially, RFRA makes religious liberty the default position in any conflict between religious conscience and federal regulation.
 Without RFRA, a "minority" faith would need to seek individual exemptions every time Congress considered a law that might unintentionally infringe on its religious practices.
-With RFRA, a "minority" faith is automatically presumed to be entitled to an exemption from a law that infringes its religious practices, unless the government demonstrates that such an exemption would prevent the government from achieving a compelling interest and the government has no less restrictive means of achieving its interest.
+With RFRA, a "minority" faith is automatically presumed to be entitled to an exemption from a claims."); id. at 7 (statement of Sen. Hatch) ("I want to thank you, Senator Kennedy.
+I appreciate your leadership on this vital legislation, and I am pleased to be a principal co-sponsor with you of the Religious Freedom Restoration Act of 1992.").